 WPHS GUIDANCE EDITION

-As we enter the end of the first semester, please know that your child's school counselor is here to support you and your child.
+As we enter another school year, please know that your child's school counselor is here to support you and your child.
 School counselors provide a variety of services to all students such as personal counseling, academic advising, high school program planning, schedule changes, and college and career planning.
 If you ever need anything, please feel free to reach out; we are here to support you and your children, especially during these difficult times.

 Please visit the Guidance Department website linked below for our school counselors contact information.